 5. People have been eating blueberries for more than 13,000 years.

 6. Blueberries were called “star fruits” by North American indigenous peoples because of the five-pointed star shape that is formed at the blossom end of the berry.

 7. The blueberry is one of the only foods that is truly naturally blue in color.
 The pigment that gives blueberries their distinctive color—called anthocyanin—is the same compound that provides the blueberry’s amazing health benefits.

 8. Blueberry Pie was brought to the United States by settlers from northern Europe and Scandinavia.
 The first blueberry pie recipe was documented in the Appledore Cook Book in 1872.

-9. Between our 15 Grand Traverse Pie Company shops, we used an astonishing total of 134,520 pounds of blueberries in 2018.
+9. Between our 15 Grand Traverse Pie Company shops, we used an astonishing total of 134,520 pounds of blueberries last year.